weijima/gender-gap-chess/app/documentation.md

 This application is a supplement to the manuscript "Deconstructing the gender gap in chess ratings".
 It allows one to quickly and efficiently explore the rating- and participation gap between genders in chess, for various settings.
 The application interface is split between two sides.
-On the left there is a panel of settings which allows the user to explore various data filters and other parameterization options.
-On the right we have the corresponding data, displayed in three distinct forms: as a figure, as a small number of summary statistics, and as a table.
+On the left there is a panel of settings which allows the user to adjust various data filters and other parameterization options.
+On the right we have the corresponding data, organized into four shorter segments: a brief analysis of the global rating distribution (i.e., without breaking the data down into individual federations), a figure, a small number of summary statistics to help interpret the figure, and a table.
 Below is a detailed description of each of these items.